Chris-Luong/comp3331/notes.md

 - 192.168.xxx.x and 10.0.0.x refer to local router
 - ack no. is seq no. + data
 - SYN is 1 so if you have seq no. of 0, then the ack in [SYN, ACK] for the 3 way handshake is 1.

+# Lab 5

+## Revision of TCP Congestion Control

+This question will probably pop up in exam.
+Refer to week 5 Transport Layer Part 2 slides page 91 onwards.

+### Question 1
+Num 1 is triple dup ack
+Num 2 is congestion control